hov1417/picotcpls/README.md

 ### Handshake

-picotcpls offers a wrapper around picotls's interactive hanshake (`ptls_handshake`):
+picotcpls offers a wrapper around picotls's interactive handshake (`ptls_handshake`):

 `tcpls_handshake(ptls_t *tls, ptls_handshake_properties_t *properties);`

-this function waits until the handshake is complete or an error occured.
+this function waits until either the TLS handshake completed or an error occured.
 It may also triggers various callbacks depending on events occuring in the handshake.

-`properties` defines handshake configurations that the client and server can configure to modify the TCPLS handshake, such as the connection in which the handshake takes place (in case of multiple connections).
+`properties` defines handshake configurations that the client and server can use to modify the TCPLS handshake, such as the connection in which the handshake takes place (in case of multiple connections).

 In case of multiple connections (using multiple addresses), a first